 How does a microwave oven work?

-by daren_mills , in category: Home Appliances , 10 months ago
+by daren_mills , in category: Home Appliances , a year ago

 How does a microwave oven work?